bahlo/go-styleguide/README.md

 }
 ```

-Using `assert` makes your tests more readable, requires less code and provides consistent error output.
+Using assert libraries makes your tests more readable, requires less code and
+provides consistent error output.

 ### Use table driven tests